-1. Students who believe they are qualified to take a proficiency examination should check with the department offering the course to determine their eligibility for testing; students scoring in the top ten percent of ACT are particularly encouraged to avail themselves of this opportunity.

-2. Credit not to exceed 30 semester hours (15 hours toward an associate degree), including credit through the College Entrance Examination Board, Advanced Placement Program, and the College Level Examination Program, may be earned through proficiency examinations.
+- 1. Students who believe they are qualified to take a proficiency examination should check with the department offering the course to determine their eligibility for testing; students scoring in the top ten percent of ACT are particularly encouraged to avail themselves of this opportunity. - 2.
+Credit not to exceed 30 semester hours (15 hours toward an associate's degree), including credit through the College Entrance Examination Board, Advanced Placement Program, and the College Level Examination Program, may be earned through proficiency examinations.
 Credit will be nonresident.
-(A combined total of 40 hours may be earned through proficiency examinations and credit for work experience.)

-3. Students who pass proficiency examinations are granted course credit and receive a Pass grade.
+(A combined total of 40 hours may be earned through proficiency examinations and credit for work experience.) - 3.
+All university core curriculum courses are available for proficiency credit, subject to specified restrictions. - 4.
+Students who pass proficiency examinations are granted course credit and receive a Pass grade.
 Their records will show the name of the course, the hours of credit granted, and the notation "credit granted by proficiency examination."
 Students who fail a proficiency examination receive a Fail grade.
 This results in no penalty to the students.
-They will not receive credit and there will be no official record of the proficiency examination, although the proficiency examination grade report form will be in the students' files for reference purposes.

-4. Students may not take proficiency examinations for the same course more than one time, nor may they take a proficiency examination for a course in which they have previously received a grade.
+They will not receive credit and there will be no official record of the proficiency examination, although the proficiency examination grade report form will be in the students' files for reference purposes. - 5.
+Students may not take proficiency examinations for the same course more than one time, nor may they take a proficiency examination for a course in which they have previously received a grade.
 Students who are registered for a course may not receive credit by proficiency examination for that course unless they withdraw from the course by the date during the semester which would result in no course entry appearing on the transcript.
 This date is the end of the third week for a regular semester course and a correspondingly shorter period for summer session or short courses.
-Individual departments may require the proficiency examination to be completed in advance of this date.

-5. No credit granted by proficiency examinations will be recorded until the student has earned at least 12 hours of credit of C grade or above in residence at Southern Illinois University at Carbòndale.
+Individual departments may require the proficiency examination to be completed in advance of this date. - 6.
+No credit granted by proficiency examinations will be recorded until the student has earned at least 12 hours of credit of C grade or above in residence at Southern Illinois University at Carbondale.